My lender asked for a letter of explanation: Now what?

 FAQ

-Below, you’ll find answers to frequently asked questions about letters of explanation and the process of composing a letter of explanation.
+Here are the answers to some frequently asked questions about letters of explanation.

 What is a late payment letter of explanation?

-When applying for a mortgage loan, this type of letter explains the circumstances surrounding any missing or late payments reflected in your credit history and what you’ll do to avoid these issues moving forward.
+This type of letter explains the circumstances surrounding any missing or late payments in your credit history and what you’ll do to avoid these issues moving forward.

 What if my letter of explanation is rejected?

-If your letter of explanation is rejected by the underwriter, consider exploring the following three options:
+If your letter of explanation is rejected by the underwriter, consider exploring the following options:

 • Writing a new letter that provides further explanation and additional documentation